mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - Miscellaneous Items.md

 	  Secure Virtual Memory: Enabled
 	  Time since boot: 6:54

+### How to disable disk journaling on HFS+ volumes from the command line.

+The way to handle this from Disk Utility is to select the volume in question, hold down the “Option” key and select “File" menu.
+The “Disable Journaling” will appear.
+Or from the command line, just do this:

+    diskutil disableJournal /Volumes/NameOfTheVolumeHere

 ***

 *Cheat Sheet - Mac OS X - Miscellaneous Items (c) by Jack Szwergold*